pavel-odintsov/fastnetmon/SECURITY.md

 | 1.1.2   | :x:                |
 | 1.1.1   | :x:                |

-Debian, Ubuntu and FreeBSD packages in their official repositories have their own security policeis.
+Debian, Ubuntu and FreeBSD packages in their official repositories have their own security policies.

 ## Reporting a Vulnerability